Booms, Busts, and Government Stimulated Demand

 The very creation of the Federal Reserve gave regulators both the power and the inclination to lengthen booms and then plunder private sector savings (monetize) to ‘stimulate’ our way out of the ensuing and ever larger busts.

 Lack of oversight?
 There is a difference between no oversight and bad oversight.
 The government controls everything from taxes, to laws, trade treaties, tariffs, lending practices.
 If the regulators were pushing subprimes and Fractional Reserve Lending, then how would additional regulating been helpful?
 The only idea I’ve heard out of Washington lately is that we should borrow money to make a product we don’t want and then go buy it.
 We have a sinking boat with one party wanting to bail water out of the front of the boat into the back, and the other party wanting to bail water from the back of the boat into the front.
-It doesn’t help to shuffle the money around if you don’t make it in the first place.
+It doesn’t help to shuffle the money around if you don’t earn it in the first place.

-It isn’t so much the fault of the market or government, but at the point at which the two meld, where government decisions affect the flow of large amounts of money in the private sector, here corruption is inevitable.
+It isn’t so much the fault of the market or government, but at the point at which the two meld, where government decisions affect the flow of large amounts of money in the private sector, corruption is inevitable.
 The banking sector is a tough issue.
 The way I see it there are three main ways we can deal with this:

 1. We can nationalize the banks.
 It wouldn’t be the first time.
 Obviously, the government has its own problems with inefficiency and corruption, and this essentially gives a competitive advantage to those banks which are subsidized by the government (as does our current meddling in which we have seen bailed out failures buy up successful competitors).